Kieran-Lock/XtermGUI/README.md

     ...
 ```

 Read repeated console input by placing this function in a loop.
+This can be useful for reading a stream of user inputs.
 ```py
 from consolegui import console_inputs, read_console